 While a dehumidifier placed inside the gun safe is one way of controlling moisture there are other ways as well:

-Oil – The best defence is to use a light coat of oil over your guns.
+Oil – An effective method of protection is to use a light coat of oil over your guns.
 The lubrication will prevent moisture build-up from getting in contact with the metal.
-Not only will it prevent rust but keeps it lubricated.
+Not only will it prevent rusting but keeps it lubricated.
 However, do not use too much as it causes dust build up and remains an essential requirement.

 Cosmoline – For placing firearms in storage, you can dip it in a vat of the substance.
 The matter is similar to Vaseline and is thick but once heated it becomes runny.
-Cosmoline is one of the best rust preventers, but it is not an oil or lubricant.
-The main problem is that you will have to clean your gun when you want to use it.
-The best is to use it as a long-term storage solution.
+Cosmoline is a great rust preventer, but it is not an oil or lubricant.
+The main problem is that you will have to clean your gun when you want to use it, so use it as a long-term storage solution.

 Silica Gel – Every time you want to throw away, the annoying small packets when buying shoes make sure to keep them.
 The packs filled with silica gel that works as a dehumidifier.
 The gel absorbs water out of the air inside the safe.
 For small spaces inside the gun safe, it is perfect.
 You need no electricity, and you can even buy them as rechargeable products.
 Once it has absorbed the water, you pop them in the microwave to dry out and pop them back in the safe.
 You can place them into the gun case and ammunition boxes.
 Another fantastic thing is that some packets have colour indicators showing you when it needs a recharge.